 This trip was one of the best experiences of my life and I walked away from Cuba hoping to return soon.
 Now that I have seen a glimpse into this wonderful island that half my family is from I want to see more of it.
 I want to visit the UNESCO city of Trinidad and see the jungles of Santiago.
 I want to talk more with the locals and find our more about my great grandparents families.

 I do hope that the government changes things for the better soon.
 Although the people seem happy enough it is hard to see them living on so little.
 Yes, they have healthcare and schooling but they do not have the freedom that you or I know.
-Being in a country such as Cuba makes you realize all the privileges that we constantly take for granted.
-We in the states have so many choices in everything - from food, to clothing, to where we want to live or what careers we want to pursue - that sometimes it is almost overwhelming.
-But then you see people who get such little choice in how their day to day lives are spent you realize how you should never take any of that for granted.
+Being in a country like Cuba makes you realize all the privileges that we constantly take for granted.
+In the states we have so many choices in everything - from food, to clothing, to where we want to live or what careers we want to pursue.
+Sometimes, it is overwhelming and choice paralysis sets in.
+But then you see people who get such little choice in how their day to day lives are spent and you realize how you should never take any of your freedoms for granted.

 As I said before I am forever grateful to my grandparents who made a great sacrifice in sending their son away to America without them.
-Luckily it was only 2 years apart, but they didn’t know it would be that short at the time.
+Luckily, they only spent two years apart.
+But they didn’t know it would be that short at the time.
 They made a selfless decision for him that I think any parent would rightfully agonize over.
 They enabled my father to move to America, become a citizen, meet my mother and have me.
-I will never truly understand the hardships he or my grandparents faced on a daily basis so all I can do is say thank you.
+I will never truly understand the hardships he or my grandparents faced on a daily basis.
+All I can do is say thank you.

 If you are heading to Cuba soon, researching ahead of time is great, but I definitely recommend bringing a guidebook along with you.
 Here are some books I recommend...